Sinfolke/Rope-String/README.md

 # RopeString

-A header-only C++ rope-based string library that provides a std::string-like API but with a tree-backed storage (rope) optimized for efficient insert/erase/concat in the middle of large strings.
-It is useful when you need to edit long texts frequently (e.g., editors, parsers) without paying for costly reallocations and memmoves typical for contiguous strings.

-This project exposes templated Rope::BasicString<CharT> and convenient aliases:
-- Rope::String   = BasicString<char>
-- Rope::WString  = BasicString<wchar_t>
-- Rope::U8String = BasicString<char8_t>
-- Rope::U16String= BasicString<char16_t>
-- Rope::U32String= BasicString<char32_t>

-See include/RopeString.h for the aliases and include/BasicString.h for the full implementation.
+A C++ Rope-String is a string with efficient insert/erase/replace in middle.
+The string is made following std::basic_string API.

 ## Key properties
 - Non-contiguous storage (rope) consisting of leaf chunks connected by a balanced tree.
 - Many std::basic_string-like constructors and member functions for familiarity.
-- Forward iterators over characters; also reverse iteration is supported.
+- Forward and reverse iterators over characters.
 - Efficient insert/erase/replace operations in the middle of a large string.
 - Works with multiple character types (char, wchar_t, char8_t, char16_t, char32_t).

 ## Installation
 You can use this library in three common ways.